ogagaCodes/phone_book/README.md

 NB: While project was set up for extensibiltiy and additon of other functionalites, the main algorithm can be found in the src/app/modules/repository/models folder
+### Note
+You will find more info on the design pattern and choice of data structure in the src/app/modules/phoneBook/Algporithm?info.txt

 Happy Hacking!!!!!!!!